Skip to main content

 What does Pluto mean in my birth chart?

 Pluto's sign placement marks generational themes of transformation — what your age group collectively reshapes.
-The house placement is personal: it shows where you experience the most profound evolution and where you develop real psychological insight.
+The house placement is personal: it shows where you experience the most deep evolution and where you develop real psychological insight.
 That area of life demands honesty, and rewards it richly.

 What happens during Pluto retrograde?

-Pluto retrograde lasts about five to six months each year, turning its transformative energy inward.
+Pluto retrograde lasts about five to six months each year, turning its lasting energy inward.
 You're more likely to revisit inner patterns than to shake up external circumstances.
 It's a useful period for understanding your deeper motivations — like a private conversation with the most honest part of yourself.

 Is Pluto still considered a planet in astrology?